livoszlak/15-puzzle/README.md

 2. Navigate to the project directory with `cd 15-puzzle`
 3. Install dependencies with `npm install`

-### Tangible room for improvement

-The tiles are placed on the board using absolute positioning, which made sense when I started the project but also means that the tiles won't expand or shrink dynamically in size with the board component if the browser width changes.
-However, the puzzle still works from mobile up to desktop on browser refresh, so it will have to do for now.

 ### Dependencies

 - @emotion/react ^11.11.4